corford/consul_io/README.md

-# consul_io
-Improved consul dynamic inventory script for Ansible (backwards compatible, drop in replacement).
+# Consul dynamic inventory script for Ansible
+Includes bugfixes and some improvements over the official version shipped with ansible

+## Dependencies

+None.

+## License

+MIT / BSD